Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 #### depositNative

-This function is only used to deposit native ALOT from the Dexalot L1(subnet) wallet to the portfolio.
+This function is only used to deposit native ALOT from the subnet wallet to the portfolio.
 Also referred as RemoveGas

 ```solidity:no-line-numbers